cooper-richason/cu_api/README.md

 ## How to use

 Start by importing all the modules you’ll need for your project.
-The `cuapi_wrapper` package is broken down into seperate modules for working with companies, tasks, opportunities, users, etc.
+The `cu_api` package is broken down into seperate modules for working with companies, tasks, opportunities, users, etc.

 For example, if we wanted to look at **companies** in copper, we should